Data-X01/PsychLing-101/README.md

 ~~~

+### Step 4: (Optional) Images

+If your dataset includes images:

+1. Prepare a lower-resolution version of the images to minimize file size.

+2. Place all relevant images into a single folder and compress them into a images.zip archive.

+3. Add the archive to your main experiment folder.
+If the zipped file exceeds GitHub’s size limit, use Git LFS to track and store it.

+4. In your CSV file (e.g., exp1.csv), add a column named image_filename that matches each trial’s image (e.g., apple.jpg, scene1.png).

+5. In your README.md, briefly describe:

+   How images were used in the experiment (e.g., as stimuli, options, or cues)

+   Any preprocessing applied to reduce image resolution or format

-### Step 4: Structure Your Repository
+### Step 5: Structure Your Repository

 Ensure your experiment folder includes the following:

 - `README.md`: Includes a paper reference and link to original data.
 - `original_data/`: Raw source files in their original format.
+- `processed_data/`: Preprocessed exp*.csv files.
+- `Codebook.csv`: A table defining all column names used in exp*.csv files.
 - `preprocess_data.py`: Script for standardizing raw data.
 - `generate_prompts.py`: Script for creating text-based prompts.
 - `prompts.jsonl.zip`: A zipped JSONL file with one line per participant.
-Each line should include:
+Each line should have the following three fields:
   - `"text"`: Full natural language prompt with instructions, cover story and trial-by-trial data.
   - `"experiment"`: Identifier for the experiment.
   - `"participant"`: Participant ID.
   - Optional metadata fields (if available):
     - `"RTs"`: List of reaction times in ms.
-    - `"age"`, `"diagnosis"`, `"nationality"`, or questionnaire-derived statistics like `"STICSA-T somatic"`.
+    - `"age"`, `"diagnosis"`, `"nationality"`, or questionnaire-derived statistics.

 ### Step 5: Submission